KamilleModules/Ekom/doc/backoffice/backoffice-brainstorm.md

 - then check the $_SESSION.nullos.user.ekom data:
-    - if shop_id is 0, then the shop_id selector becomes red (to intice the user to select one)
+    - if shop_id is 0, then the shop_id selector becomes red (to entice the user to select one)
     - same for currency_id
     - same for lang_id